UK data protection law

 - data protection breaches, correspondence with the ICO, notification obligations, fines and sanctions

-Contact one of our specialists to ensure you are ready.
+Contact one of our specialists to ensure you are getting it right.

 - Chris Rowse, partner, charity and social business